aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### Are there any open issues that need to be addressed later?

 - This RFC can be extended to add support for further pluggable asset and update targets.
-The accelerate capabilities are attached to the CDK constructs, not the CDK CLI, so any CDK construct that can perform accelerated deployment can implement that capability in whatever manner is appropriate.
+The hotswap capabilities are attached to the CDK constructs, not the CDK CLI, so any CDK construct that can perform hotswap deployment can implement that capability in whatever manner is appropriate.
 - This RFC will be enhanced significantly when the CDK asset model is enriched to support asset construction directly.
 - Direct support for monitoring container repositories for changes (possibly via polling) instead of only supporting local rebuild.

-# How do we keep production from being affected by CDK accelerate?
+# How do we keep production from being affected by CDK hotswap?

-CDK accelerate uses the AWS IAM access controls already in place in your account to maintain the safety of your production deployments.
-The interface to CDK accelerate requires the developer to specify the stacks that they will be deploying explicitly, so by default it is affecting only the developer's stacks, and when a production stack is defined it is up to the AWS account administrator to ensure that the interactive developer's roles do not have modification access to the accelerated resources.
+CDK hotswap uses the AWS IAM access controls already in place in your account to maintain the safety of your production deployments.
+The interface to CDK hotswap requires the developer to specify the stacks that they will be deploying explicitly, so by default it is affecting only the developer's stacks, and when a production stack is defined it is up to the AWS account administrator to ensure that the interactive developer's roles do not have modification access to the hotswap resources.